 The Cusco city tour and ruins is the best option to start getting to know the Inka culture, since during the Cusco city tour you can see in the architecture, the different stages that the history of Peru and Cusco, from the pre - Inka era, beginnings of the Tahuantinsuyo culture, going through the colonial era, the republican era , until arriving at our days, only the Cusco maintains all these historical traces.

-You should know that walking through the Historic Center of the City of Cusco means traveling through places that were designed by the Inca civilization.
-The fusion of the Andean and Spanish cultures in the middle of beautiful landscapes, make Cusco, a place of incomparable beauty, that preserves many ancestral customs and traditions, in one of the most cosmopolitan cities in Peru.
+You should know that walking through the Historic Center of the City means traveling through places that were designed by the Inca civilization.
+The fusion of the Andean and Spanish cultures in the middle of beautiful landscapes, make the city a place of incomparable beauty, that preserves many ancestral customs and traditions, in one of the most cosmopolitan cities in Peru.
 A Cusco city tour and ruins will give you the opportunity to walk among colonial buildings built above walls of ancient palaces and temples of the Inca Empire.
-The fusion of these architectural styles makes the imperial city of Cusco a unique place in the world, where you can see true architectural gems, many of them could well be considered works of art.
+The fusion of these architectural styles makes the city a unique place in the world, where you can see true architectural gems, many of them could well be considered works of art.

 13:30 We pick you up from your hotel

 13:50 Guided tour of the Cathedral

 14:30 Guided tour of the Temple of the Sun

 16:00 Guided tour to Q'enqo

 16:30 Guided tour to Pukapukara ruins